MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 [!INCLUDE[NoSQL, MongoDB](includes/appliesto-nosql-mongodb.md)]

 [Visual Studio Code](https://code.visualstudio.com/docs) is a versatile code editor for Linux, macOS, and Windows, supporting numerous extensions.
-This quickstart shows you how to connect to Azure Cosmos DB for NoSQL and Azure Cosmos DB for MongoDB Instance using Visual Studio Code.
+This quickstart shows you how to connect to Azure Cosmos DB for NoSQL and Azure Cosmos DB for MongoDB (vCore) cluster using Visual Studio Code.
 It covers performing core database operations, including querying, inserting, updating, and deleting data.

 ::: zone pivot="api-nosql"